tecknut/religionfusion/README.md

 # Rules
 * Don't kill people
 * Other religions are ok, accept them as human beings too.
-Even atheists
+Even atheists.
+  * If someone feels very strongly about something about their religion, don't try to convince them otherwise.
+The promotion of peace and tolerance supercedes logical and scientific correctness.
+    * That doesn't mean that you have to give up your own beliefs.
+You are free to believe anything you want, as well as the other person.
+Agree to disagree
 * But don't be just blindly nice to people.
 If they're nasty to you, you are allowed to be rude to them, or call the cops (if applicable)
 * Don't steal other people's stuff
 * Be nice to other people